Minor Introduction to Fraud & Forensic Accounting

 - Conduct a basic forensic investigation;

-All RSM minors have mandatory attendance There are no pre-requisites for this course.
-In the first lecture, we will provide a (very short) overview of the most important accounting concepts.
+There are no pre-requisites for this course.
+In additional videos that are available on canvas, I provide a (short) overview of the most important accounting concepts.
 For students that never took an accounting course before, and want more background information, I would advise them to read an introductory book about accounting (e.g. “Accounting Made Simple: Accounting Explained in 100 Pages or Less” by Mike Piper, or any other “introduction to accounting” book available at the library).

 Lectures by academics and guest speakers from practice on the theory behind fraudulent behavior and real-life experiences.
 Tutorials discussing real-life fraud cases and academic articles, discussed and presented in student teams.